Tim O'Mara, Executive Director

 Her passion for healthy living led her to pursue her Master of Public Health from Walden University, where she fell in love with youth health education.
 Since graduating, she has worked with several non-profit organizations such as Upward Bound, the YMCA, and Girls Inc., developing and delivering programming to empower and educate young people to become the best versions of themselves.
 She brings her enthusiasm, educational background, and professional expertise with her to serve as a Program Coordinator on the Bearings team.
 Candice is a southern Virginia native and recent transplant to the Greater Atlanta area.
 She loves to explore Atlanta by bike with her husband Nick and try new restaurants around the city.

-Rachel Kendall joined the Bearings Bike Shop team in the spring of 2018 as the Office Services Coordinator.
+Rachel Kendall joined the Bearings Bike Shop team in the spring of 2018 as the Operations Coordinator.
 After earning her M.Ed in Human Development and Leadership with an emphasis in nonprofit, she moved to Atlanta with the dreams of working for a nonprofit.
-Rachel spent 2 years working in Student Affairs at Georgia State University before coming to Bearings.
+Rachel spent two years working in Student Affairs at Georgia State University before coming to Bearings.
 For as long as she can remember, Rachel has always wanted to work for an organization that focused on helping youth.

 andrew kobayashi, lead bicycle mechanic

-Andrew Kobayashi is our new Lead Bicycle Mechanic at Bearings.
+Andrew Kobayashi is our Lead Bicycle Mechanic.
 Cycling and community engagement are a fundamental part of his values.
 Previous to coming to Bearings, Andrew worked in the restaurant industry before leaving to manage a local bike shop.
 With several years in the cycling community of Atlanta, Andrew sees it as a privilege and responsibility to make cycling infrastructure and knowledge accessible to the city of Atlanta.
 He believes that quality service to both, people and of bikes is essential.